Rainbow boa

 The rainbow boa (Epicrates cenchria) is a boa species endemic to Central and South America.
-A semi-arboreal species (not only do they climb in they wild but also proven in captivity), it is known for its attractive iridescent/holographic sheen caused by structural coloration.
+A semi-arboreal species (not only do they climb in the wild but also proven in captivity), it is known for its attractive iridescent/holographic sheen caused by structural coloration.
 Five subspecies are currently recognized, including the nominate subspecies described here.

 Distribution and habitat

 The rainbow boa is found in lower Central America (Costa Rica and Panama), and farther south into South America.
 It occurs east of the Andes, roughly reaching northern Argentina (in the provinces Chaco, Córdoba, Corrientes, Formosa, Salta, Santiago del Estero and Tucumán).

 The rainbow boa's habitat generally consists of humid woodlands and rainforests, but it can also be found in open savannas.

+Description

+The rainbow boa is typically orange, brown, or reddish brown, with a paler belly and black markings: three parallel stripes on the head, rings down the back, and lateral blotches with a crescent over them, although there is a great deal of natural variation that may be heightened by artificial breeding.
+It is 4 to 6 feet in length and sexually dimorphic, as females are slightly longer and have wider abdomens.
+Males are stronger when compared with females of the same length and more resistant to handling.

 Behavior

 Rainbow boas are nocturnal and most active in the middle of the night.

 This species is semi-arboreal, spending time both on the ground and in trees.
 They are also known to spend time in bodies of water, and are considered capable swimmers.